XeRi-PL/XeRi-Coin/Readme.md

   </br>
 </p>

-<h3 align="center">XeRi - Coin is a coin that can be mined with Arduinos, ESP boards , NVIDIA GPU'S !</h3>
+<h3 align="center">XeRi - Coin is a coin that can be mined with Arduinos, ESP boards , CPU'S and NVIDIA GPU'S !</h3>
 <h3 align="center">XeRi - Coin is a coin Proof of Work and Proof of Stake ! </h3>
 <h2 align="center">Info : </h2>